semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.element.md

 ### User Datasets

-[[sflow.concept.mesh.resource.element.reference-dataset]] and [[sflow.concept.mesh.resource.element.flow-dataset]] are the only user-modifiable [[sflow.concept.mesh.resource.element]] datasets.
+[[sflow.concept.mesh.resource.element.reference-dataset]] and [[sflow.concept.mesh.resource.element.catalog-dataset]] are the only user-modifiable [[sflow.concept.mesh.resource.element]] datasets.
   - Reference datasets contain data about their [[sflow.concept.mesh.resource.node.reference]]'s referent.
   - Catalog datasets contain metadata about their parent "as a [[sflow.concept.mesh.resource]]"

 ### System Datasets

-- **[[sflow.concept.mesh.resource.element.flow-dataset]]** hold metadata about their parent dataset, possibly including backlinks, provenance and anything else that should be versioned.
+- **[[sflow.concept.mesh.resource.element.catalog-dataset]]** hold metadata about their parent dataset, possibly including backlinks, provenance and anything else that should be versioned.

 - **`_ref/`** Holds an RDF/JSON-LD file `<name>_ref.jsonld` describing the
   **referent** (names, labels, comments, for datasets: dataset metadata, for